Remi-Coulom/joedb/doc/source/concurrency.rst

 (pull, lock_pull, push_unlock).
 This section presents the different kinds of available connections.

+Plain ``Connection``
+^^^^^^^^^^^^^^^^^^^^

+The ``Connection`` superclass has empty functions for the synchronization operations, so it does not connect to anything.
+It can be useful to create a client with such a connection, because it allows generic code that takes a client as parameter to work the same way with either a remote connection or a local file.

 ``Embedded_Connection``
 ^^^^^^^^^^^^^^^^^^^^^^^

-``Embedded_Connection`` creates a connection to a file opened in the same program.
-It does not allow concurrent access to the same file from another process.
+``Embedded_Connection`` creates a connection to a server file opened in the same program.
+It does not allow concurrent access to the server file from another process.
 It is not very useful in practice, except for unit testing, and this tutorial.

 ``Local_Connection``
 ^^^^^^^^^^^^^^^^^^^^

-``Local_Connection`` allows serverless concurrent connection to a file, using file-locking for synchronization.
+``Local_Connection`` allows serverless concurrent manipulation of a local file, using file-locking for synchronization.

-:ref:`joedbc <joedbc>` produces a convenient ``Local_Client`` class that creates the file and the client in a single line of code.
-Here is an example:
+:ref:`joedbc <joedbc>` produces a convenient ``Local_Client`` class that creates the connection and the client in a single line of code.
+Here is an
+example:

 .. literalinclude:: ./tutorial/local_concurrency.cpp
    :language: c++